Calendar Girl (1993 film): Plot

-While Marilyn Monroe is enjoying her rise to stardom and iconic pop culture status, a trio of childhood friends happly, and surreptitiously obtain racy pictures of her for their pubescent enjoyment.
+While Marilyn Monroe is enjoying her rise to stardom and iconic pop culture status, a trio of childhood friends happily, and surreptitiously, obtain racy pictures of her for their pubescent enjoyment.

 Once they mature (at least by age), Roy has his eyes set on joining the Military despite his strained relationship with his father.
 His buddy, Scott, has a prosthetic leg and is to be married soon to his darling significant other Becky.
 Their pal Ned, known affectionately as "Bleuer," works at a small town store.

-Thanks to Roy's Uncle, the three desirous and hapless friends shack up at his place in California, where they yearn to meet—if only for a brief second—the fabulous and stunning Miss Marilyn Monroe.
+Thanks to Roy's uncle, the three desirous and hapless friends shack up at his place in California, where they yearn to meet—if only for a brief second—the fabulous and stunning Miss Marilyn Monroe.
 Their quest leads to shenanigans, and silliness ensues as they arrange the most brainless ideas to win over their idol.
 One includes corralling a "sad" cow to moo outside of Miss Monroe's luxurious residence, another has the guys speeding after Marilyn towards a nude beach, while an entirely separate subplot has them dodging some bad guys that are after Roy.

 Eventually, it is up to Marilyn to pity the trio's collectively desperate agony.
 The boys devise a clever scheme to avoid Miss Monroe's hawkish maid, and Roy haplessly asks Miss Monroe for a date.
 This leads to further despair amongst the trio.
 They begin to regret coming out for the trip and they decide to go out on the town one last time.

 In a sudden twist, Monroe finally does agree to a date upon the sandy splendor of the Californian beach.
 Initially, while resentment has grown between the three friends, Roy is designated to be the lucky one that gets to hopefully "canoe" Miss Monroe, but he passes off the opportunity to his buddy "Bleuer."
 He agrees, and treats the lovely Miss Monroe to a platonic, but wonderful night.

 While Roy (in his macho way) is disappointed by Bleuer's effort, the boys return home to the sad news that Marilyn has abruptly died of a drug overdose.

 Back home, Scott continues his plans to marry his love, Becky, and Roy tussles with his father in the gym which leads to one last touching moment between the two before Roy is shipped out to boot camp.

 The film's last image is of Bleuer as he embraces his wild side and partakes in a telephone booth gathering that enchants a local college girl in his favor.